shreyazh/QuantX---Quantum-Circuit-Calculator/README.md

 # **QuantX**

 **QuantX** is an interactive quantum circuit simulator that allows users to experiment with quantum gates and visualize the resulting measurement probabilities.
-Designed as an educational tool, it helps users explore quantum computing concepts in a simplified, accessible manner.
+Designed as an educational tool, it helps users explore quantum computing concepts in a simplified, accessible manner.<br>
 [Visit main site](https://v0-quant-x-vbln9ohlydy-lk6yzdd0y-shreyazhs-projects.vercel.app/)
 ---